SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Extract the witness data from the input.
 If the witness data is missing, return an error.
 -	Remove the signature and the public key from the witness data and push them onto the stack.
 -	Extract the scriptpubkey from the prevout of the input and split it into parts to get the public key hash.
--	Generate the message hash by serializing the transaction and hashing it twice using SHA256.
+-	Generate the message hash by serializing the transaction and hashing it twice using sha256.
 -	Execute the scriptpukey_asm.
-For each operation in the script: o	If the operation is OP_DUP, duplicate the top item on the stack. o	If the operation is OP_HASH160, pop the top item from the stack, hash it using SHA256, and then RIPEMD160, and push the result back onto the stack. o	If the operation is OP_EQUALVERIFY, pop the top two items from the stack and compare them.
-If they are not equal, return an error. o	If the operation is OP_CHECKSIG, pop the top two items from the stack (the public key and the signature), and verify the signature.
-If the signature is invalid, return an error. o	If the operation is not an operator, it's data (like a signature or a public key), so decode it from hex and push it onto the stack.
+For each operation in the script:
+     -	If the operation is OP_DUP, duplicate the top item on the stack.
+     -	If the operation is OP_HASH160, pop the top item from the stack, hash it using sha256, and then ripmd160, and push the result back onto the stack.
+     -	If the operation is OP_EQUALVERIFY, pop the top two items from the stack and compare them.
+If they are not equal, return an error.
+     -	If the operation is OP_CHECKSIG, pop the top two items from the stack (the public key and the signature), and verify the signature.
+If the signature is invalid, return an error.
+     -	If the operation is not an operator, it's data (like a signature or a public key), so decode it from hex and push it onto the stack.
 -	If the stack is empty or does not contain exactly one item, return an error.
 -	Serialize the transaction to get the wtxid and txid and return them with either true or false.

-The p2pkh_script_validation() function validates p2pkh transactions.
-It uses a stack to hold data and iterates over each input in the transaction.
-For each input, it extracts the scriptsig and scriptpubkey.
-It then prepares the transaction for signing by cloning it and replacing its inputs with the current input.
-The function performs various operations like the previous function, including duplicating the top item on the stack, hashing the top item on the stack, comparing the top two items on the stack, and verifying the signature.
-If the signature is valid, it pushes a 1 onto the stack.
-If the stack is empty or doesn't hold one item, it returns an error.
-Finally, it serializes the transaction, hashes it twice, reverses the bytes and hex encodes to return a txid and true or false.
+The **p2pkh_script_validation** function is essential for validating p2pkh transactions.
+It operates using a stack to manage data and iterates through each input of the transaction.
+For every input, the function extracts the scriptsig and scriptpubkey.
+To prepare the transaction for signing, the function clones the entire transaction and replaces its inputs with the current one being processed.
+It performs several operations similar to those in the **p2wpkh_script_validation** function, such as duplicating the top item on the stack, hashing it, comparing the top two items on the stack, and verifying the signature.
+If the signature checks out, a **1** is pushed onto the stack as an indicator of validity.
+The function also includes precise error handling—if the stack is empty or does not contain exactly one item after processing, an error is returned.
+In the final steps, the function serializes the transaction, applies a double hash, reverses the bytes, and hex encodes them to produce a txid.
+It returns this txid along with a bool indicating the transaction's validity.
 ##### Pseudo code:
 -	Initialize an empty stack.
 -	Iterate over each input in the transaction.